River Valley High School football team acted out slave auction - NewsBreak

 News & Headlines from FOX 40

-The superintendent said said it was a “reprehensible act” and that the football team has forfeited this week’s game.
+The superintendent said it was a “reprehensible act” and that the football team has forfeited this week’s game.
+The players involved will also not be playing the rest of the season, and as a result, the varsity team’s season is over due to a lack of players.

 Sacramento State addressing anti-Semitic graffiti on campus